soodoku/optimal_classification_cutoffs/README.md

 Probabilities from classification models can have two problems:

-1. Miscalibration: A p of .9 often doesn't mean a 90% of chance of 1 (assuming a dichotomous y).
+1. Miscalibration: A p of .9 often doesn't mean a 90% chance of 1 (assuming a dichotomous y).
 (You can calibrate it using isotonic regression.)

 2. Optimal cut-offs: For multi-class classifiers, we do not know what probability value will maximize the accuracy or F1 score.
 Or any metric for which you need to trade-off between FP and FN.